A Survey on Session-based Recommender Systems: Related Work

 \section{Related Work}

 There are a variety of studies on not only SBRSs but also \textit{Sequential Recommender Systems (SRSs)} \cite{wang2019sequential}.
 SRS is an area closely relevant to but different from SBRSs.
 Even in the area of SBRSs, there are many different sub-areas, e.g., next-interaction (e.g., purchase an item) recommendations, next-session (e.g., basket) recommendations.
-As a result, a variety of corresponding specific works described by different terms exist in the literature, including session-based recommendations, next-item/song recommendations, next-basket recommendations, sequential recommendations, session-based recommender systems, sequential recommender systems, etc. Although quite similar, these works are usually applicable for different scenarios, with different settings and assumptions, belonging to different areas, i.e., SBRSs or SRSs, or some of the above sub-areas.
+As a result, a variety of corresponding specific works described by different terms exist in the literature, including session-based recommendations, next-item/song recommendations, next-basket recommendations, session-based recommender systems, sequential recommender systems, etc. Although quite similar, these works are usually applicable for different scenarios, with different settings and assumptions, belonging to different areas, i.e., SBRSs or SRSs, or some of the above sub-areas.
 It is not uncommon that these superficially similar but actually different works not only cause confusions between SBRSs and SRSs, but also lead to significant inconsistencies within the area of SBRSs.
-Consequently, there are widespread misunderstandings and confusions related to SBRSs and SRSs in the community.
 Below, we first clarify the concepts and differences between SBRSs and SRSs, then provide a framework to categorize the relevant SBRS studies, and clarify the difference between this paper and the related work.